inancgumus/learngo/ROADMAP-EXPERIENCED.md

 ### [From Eight years of Go post](https://blog.golang.org/8years):

 > Today, **every single cloud company has critical components of their cloud infrastructure implemented in Go** including Google Cloud, AWS, Microsoft Azure, Heroku, and many others.
-Go is a vital part of cloud companies like Alibaba, Cloudflare, and Dropbox.
+Go is a key part of cloud companies like Alibaba, Cloudflare, and Dropbox.
 Go is a critical part of open infrastructure including Kubernetes, Cloud Foundry, Openshift, NATS, Docker, Istio, Etcd, Consul, Juju and many more.
 Companies are increasingly choosing Go, to build cloud infrastructure solutions.

 ### HOW MUCH YOU CAN EARN?